-- If a student wants to follow a course of a CROHO accredited programme at another faculty of the University of Twente or another Dutch university and this course fits within the free choice space offered by the programme and the programme's focus and Master's level, the student has to ask for permission from the Programme Manager of the Faculty ITC Master's programme through a written request. - 2) This article does not apply for the MSc Research in the Master's programme or the Final Assignment in the PGD course.
+- 1) If a student wants to follow a course of a CROHO accredited programme at another faculty of the University of Twente or another Dutch university, the student has to ask for permission from the Programme Manager of the Faculty ITC Master's programme through a written request.
+The Programme Manager checks whether this course fits within the programme's focus and Master's level. - 2) This article does not apply for the MSc Research in the Master's programme or the Final Assignment in the PGD course.